dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

 write.table(dataH.hs, file = "../interactive_shiny_plot/data_for_shiny.csv", row.names = F, sep = ",")
 ```

-In my opinion, no patterns really jump out of these slopegraphs.
-One trend is that worm are rather generalist in the second intermediate host in three-host cycles.
+One trend is that worms are rather generalist in the second intermediate host in three-host cycles, but in my opinion, no patterns really jump out of these slopegraphs.
 Perhaps the most important take away is that host specificty can change a lot over a cycle.
 The abundance of crossing lines (i.e. specificity can be very high in one stage and low in the next, or vice versa) could suggest there is a tradeoff across stages.
-To look for such a tradeoff, we need to make the long data wide.
+To look for such a tradeoff, we need to 'spread' the data, i.e. make long data wide.

 ``` r
 hs_cov <- select(dataH.hs, Parasite.species, Host.no, maxLCL, hs)%>%